The RISE Microloan Program

 • Si necesita un préstamo para pequeñas empresas y necesita ayuda en español, comuníquese con Karina Lopez al (833) 549-2890 o karina@altcap.org.

-• If you have an existing AltCap loan and have questions about your loan terms or if you need to update your information, please contact Viva Young at 816-269-7809 or viva@altcap.org.
+• If you have an existing AltCap loan and need to make a payment or have questions about your loan terms, please contact Viva Young at 816-269-7809 or viva@altcap.org.

 Apply for a RISE Microloan